willowec/characterizing-pytorch-power/docs/Journal.md

 Now i gotta do the predictions but i wanna go outside and eat dinner and its just so nice out why would i ever do that??????/??/?/?//?     ?!?
 (dont forget tho that we are collecting and preicting PER BATCH values)

+Ah, damn this is more complicated than I thought.
+I need to actually get the input image size for every point in the model somehow.
+What if the model has some layers that change the shape but aren't known?
+How do I handle that?

+Could we do this by somehow sending an image through the model and extracting its size at every turn?
+This may be possible.